 Mahou Sensei Negima!'s Asakura; she's one of the first girls to discover Negi's magical abilities, yet never gained any sort of magic or kung fu abilities of her own until near the end of the series, and it was an emergency situation.
 Despite that, she was still able to be more or less self-sufficient when she was forced to fend for herself in the Magic World.

 Jonny "Blazing Rumbling Trucker" Raidein is one in the Magic World arc, being nearly the only non-empowered person in the crew.
 He helps out Ala Alba purely because he's friends with some of the girls, and takes the whole "saving the world" thing in stride.

 Bobobo-bo Bo-bobo: Despite the extreme, glass-shattering reactions to her companions' antics most of the time, Beauty has no issue with staying with Bo-bobo and his downright insane group of rebel fighters; in fact, she embraces her life with them with joy.
 The end of the sequel manga has her mention that she rejoined Bo-bobo for another adventure, despite the danger, because she had grown to love his insane, comedic lifestyle.

 Ataru Moroboshi of Urusei Yatsura.
 Though, this might be subverted as time goes on, as he seems to gain an inhuman level of super-speed (whether running away from trouble or running after a woman) and a comic invulnerability that would make Daffy Duck proud.

-Haruhi Fujioka, from Ouran, who starts out utterly weirded out by the bishonen antics of the aforementioned club, but gradually learns to cope, even enjoy herself a bit.
+Haruhi Fujioka, from Ouran High School Host Club, who starts out utterly weirded out by the bishonen antics of the aforementioned club, but gradually learns to cope, even enjoy herself a bit.

 Naru Osaka, from Sailor Moon, in both senshi and youma knowledge.
 It rendered her the nickname of Youma Bait; to a lesser extent, Umino fits this trope.